Julius Strauss, M.D.

 - Expert Opin Biol Ther.
 16: 895-901, 2016. [ Journal Article ]

 - Expert Rev Vaccines.
 15: 907-14, 2016. [ Journal Article ]

 - Lancet Oncol.
 16: 1013-5, 2015. [ Journal Article ]

 Treatment of experimental pancreatic cancer with 213-Bismuth-labeled chimeric antibody to single-strand.Expert Rev Anticancer Ther.
 14: 1243-9, 2014.

 Dr. Strauss received his M.D. from Stony Brook University Medical Center School of Medicine in 2010 and completed his internal medicine residency at Montefiore Medical Center in 2013.
 He joined the NCI Medical Oncology Service as a Medical Oncology Fellow in 2013.
-Dr. Strauss is Director of the Clinical Trials Group of the Laboratory of Tumor Immunology and Biology, NCI.
+Dr. Strauss is the Co-Director of the Clinical Trials Group of the Laboratory of Tumor Immunology and Biology, NCI.
 He also has an adjunct appointment in the Genitourinary Malignancies Branch.
 He is board certified in medical oncology and internal medicine.
 Dr. Strauss is part of the larger effort of the Laboratory of Tumor Immunology and Biology to create new immunotherapies for the treatment of cancer.
 Dr. Strauss’s areas of expertise: immunotherapy; therapeutic cancer vaccines; immune checkpoint inhibitors

 |Bonnie L. Casey||Writer-Editor|